Uriah372-DS/Introduction-to-AI-Course-Projects/README.md

 # Introduction-to-AI-Course-Projects
-All homework excercises and projects that are associated with this course.
+All the homework and projects that are associated with the Technion course "Introduction to AI."
+HW1 is a solution to the deterministic taxi fleet management problem, and HW2 is a solution to a stochastic version of the problem.